Trusted WordPress tutorials, when you need them most.

 To get started, you can copy the contents of your theme’s archive.php file into the archive-movies.php template and then modify it to meet your needs.

-Similarly, you can also create a custom template for your post type’s single entry display.
+Similarly, you can create a custom template for the single-entry display of your post type.
 To do that you need to create single-movies.php in your theme directory.
 Don’t forget to replace ‘movies’ with the name of your custom post type.

 To learn more, see our guide on how to create custom single post templates in WordPress.